Xofredlum/FreDock/ROADMAP.md

 # FreDock Roadmap

-This roadmap reflects the current direction of the project.

-It is intentionally lightweight and may evolve over time.
+FreDock follows a simple philosophy:

+> **If in doubt, keep it simple.**

+The goal is not to add as many features as possible, but to make everyday clipboard tasks faster, cleaner and more enjoyable.

 ---

 # ✅ Completed

-## Version 1.3
+## Version 1.4

+- Modular architecture
+- Unlimited configurable buttons
 - Visual Button Editor
-- WYSIWYG button editing
-- Unlimited configurable buttons
+- Theme Manager
+- Dark / Light / System themes
+- Window transparency
+- Premium micro-interactions
 - Automatic INI reload
-- Portable application
+- Portable configuration
+- Settings dialog
+- About dialog
-- Dark interface
+- Splash screen
-- Always-on-top mode
+- Improved documentation
-- Snap positions
+- GitHub releases

 ---

-# 🚧 Planned

-## Version 1.4

-- Drag & Drop button reordering
-- Search
-- Favorites
-- Categories

----

-## Future ideas

-- Import / Export button collections
-- Multiple clipboard profiles
-- Optional icons per button
-- Button colors
+# 🔭 Looking Ahead

+Future versions will focus on refinement rather than feature overload.

+Potential improvements include:

 - Better keyboard navigation
+- Additional accessibility improvements
+- Performance optimizations
+- UI refinements
+- Optional quality-of-life enhancements

+Every new feature will follow the FreDock philosophy:

+- Simple
+- Useful
+- Lightweight

 ---

-# Philosophy

-FreDock will remain:
+# 🚫 What FreDock Will NOT Become

+FreDock is **not** intended to become:

+- a clipboard history manager
+- a note-taking application
+- a password manager
-- Lightweight
+- a scripting environment
-- Portable
+- a productivity suite

+Many excellent tools already exist for those purposes.

+FreDock focuses on one thing:

+> **Fast access to your most frequently used text.**

+---

+# ❤️ Design Principles

+Every decision follows these principles:

-- Fast
+- Minimal is Premium
-- Easy to use

-No cloud.

-No telemetry.

-No unnecessary complexity.
+- Every interaction should feel effortless
+- Every feature should have a purpose
+- Every pixel should have a reason

+---

+# Thank You

+FreDock is built with passion, attention to detail, and a genuine love for elegant software.

+Thank you for being part of the journey.

+🚀